Complexity classification of local Hamiltonian problems: Special cases

 We will use three physical qubits to correspond to one logical qubit, and apply a strong interaction of the form $H_{12} + H_{23} + H_{31}$.
-Note that, as $H$ is not symmetric under interchange of qubits, it makes a difference in which direction we apply these interactions (i.e.\ $H_{12} \neq H_{21}$).
+Because $H$ is not symmetric under interchange of qubits, it now makes a difference in which direction we apply these interactions (i.e.\ $H_{12} \neq H_{21}$).
 By Corollary~\ref{cor:zerothorder}, the result is that the physical qubits are effectively projected into the ground space of this matrix.
 It can be explicitly calculated that this is 2-dimensional and spanned by

 We now apply $H$ interactions across pairs of triples $(1,2,3)$, $(4,5,6)$.
-It turns out that, restricted to the above subspace and with respect to the above basis,
+It turns out that restricted to the above subspace and with respect to the above basis,

+on the logical qubits.
 As the XY model is $\qma$-complete by Lemma~\ref{lem:xy}, by relabelling $Z$ to $Y$ we have proven the following result.

 \begin{replem}{lem:xzskew} {\sc $\{XZ-ZX\}$-Hamiltonian} is $\qma$-complete. \end{replem}